 During the study with more than 14,000 women since 1989, scientists investigated whether it is possible to prevent falls among elderly women and to enhance their quality of life with the help of an exercise intervention.
 Every week, half of the intervention participants are offered guided gym training and taiji sessions, and more than 900 women from the OSTPRE study are participating.

-Within the research area, the university’s strategic funding is targeted at register research, which is led by Professor Reijo Sund.
+Within the research area, the university’s strategic funding is targeted at registered research, which is led by Professor Reijo Sund.
 Over the course of nearly 30 years, masses of data have been collected from the OSTPRE study participants through various surveys and measurements.
-By combining these data sets with Finland’s nationwide health care registers, researchers can also get new information about factors that are common in different diseases.
+By combining these data sets with Finland’s nationwide healthcare registers, researchers can also get new information about factors that are common in different diseases.